 - Encourages autonomy in other teams.
 The best AP automation applications enable all teams, not just finance, to eliminate inefficiencies in their processes by streamlining collaborative workflows.
 With transparent and equal access to a centralized platform (a single source-of-truth), other teams can autonomously file purchase orders and expense reimbursements, without any hand-holding or micromanagement.

 It doesn’t stop here.
-The extent to which automation is transforming business processes continues to develop.
+The extent to which invoice automation is transforming business processes continues to develop.
 Disruptive cloud-based technology has proven to save companies immense resources in terms of labor, cost, and time.
 All while strengthening supplier relationships, employee autonomy, and even company reputation.

 As innovation and global enterprises grow at faster speeds than ever before, centralized spend management platforms are becoming the key for businesses of all sizes and industries to run efficient AP operations.